 Hypersomnia, or excessive daytime sleepiness (EDS), is a condition in which a person has trouble staying awake during waking hours.
 People who have hypersomnia can fall asleep at any time; for instance, at work or while they are driving.
 They may also have other sleep-related problems such as a lack of energy and trouble thinking clearly.
+Hypersomnia causes loss of memory, focus, concentration and productivity so that they are misdiagnosed as depression, ADD/ADHD or dementia.
 People experiencing hypersomnia may get normal amounts of nighttime sleep.
 However, they often have problems waking up in the morning and staying awake during the day.
 People with hypersomnia nap frequently, and upon waking from the nap, do not feel refreshed as the brain is not regulating alertness properly.
+Others may only have dangerous microsleeps when the brain sleeps for seconds with eyes open.

 The following is a brief description of the more common hypersomnia’s.